jundalisay/spblist/content/en/research/paracelsus/alchemy/dialogue-2.md

 ---
 heading: Part 2
-title: "A Dialogue Between Mercury, The Alchymist And Nature 2"
+title: "A Dialogue Between Mercury and the Alchemist"
-description: "The Origin of Physiognomy"
+description: "The poor Alchymist was raised from sleep by noise, yet not without great comfort"
 image: "/covers/alchemy.jpg"
-weight: 200
+weight: 203
 writer:
   name: Paracelsus
   url: https://en.wikipedia.org/wiki/Paracelsus/